Flexible Work FAQ

 I struggle to disconnect when I work from home.
 What resources exist to support better work-life integration?

 Struggling to disconnect when working from home is a commonly expressed concern.
 Learning and implementing strategies, such as better physical boundary setting, setting ‘end of workday’ rituals, and scheduling a lunchtime and intermediate short breaks can all support better work-life integration.
-Visit WorkLife to learn more about work-life integration resources and support.
+Learn more about work-life integration resources and support.

 How do I communicate to my manager that I would like to continue telecommuting as part of a hybrid work arrangement a few days out of the week?